 Air quality monitoring system for clean & smart cities

-We launched this ambitious project government agencies and commercial companies monitor air quality and launch new economic levers for ecological farming and environmental responsibility of industrial enterprises.
+We launched this ambitious project for government agencies and commercial companies to monitor air quality and launch new economic levers for ecological farming and environmental responsibility of industrial enterprises.

 We designed a hardware and software system with measuring devices to collect and send the data to an IoT cloud server for analysis, alerting, and generation of the real-time air pollution map.
 The supported bands: LoRaWAN 868 MHz / ISM 433 MHz, Ethernet, GSM, WIFI.
 The measuring devices are installed outdoors on buildings or lighting poles to control 6 non- persistent pollutants + 3 physical parameters.